OrcaXS/animeloop-web-nuxt/README.md

 # animeloop-web-nuxt
 Animeloop web app written from scratch, built with Nuxt.js.

-> Currently serves as Animeloop Beta.
+The backend is powered by [animeloop-server](https://github.com/moeoverflow/animeloop-server).
+The loops is generated using [animeloop-cli](https://github.com/moeoverflow/animeloop-cli).

 ## Features
-- Service Worker
+- PWA with Service Worker
 - Dirty i18n

 ## Recent Updates